-Once you’ve made the decision to bring in a shredding specialist like Pulp, it will be much easier for you to manage your paper waste and adhere to legal requirements relating to data protection.
+Once you’ve made the decision to bring in an outsourced shredding provider like Pulp, it will be much easier for you to manage your paper waste and adhere to legal requirements relating to data protection.
 Our process is designed to be as straightforward and streamlined as possible.
 Don’t worry, we’ll handle all the heavy lifting.
 However, there are some things you can do on your end to make things run smoothly.
 In this week’s blog, we will go through everything you need to know about how to prepare your documents for shredding.

 What To Expect From Pulp